RaptorBlingx/enms-project/ui_guide.md

 **Sustainability Awareness:**
 - Makes abstract energy consumption tangible and memorable
+- **Wilting/dying plants create emotional impact**: Operators don't want to "kill" their plant
-- Encourages operators to think about energy efficiency
+- Encourages operators to think about energy efficiency in a visceral way
-- Creates friendly competition between shifts to "grow the healthiest plants"
+- Creates friendly competition between shifts to "keep the plants alive and healthy"
+- Provides immediate, honest feedback: "Your energy usage is harming the environment"

 **Client Communication:**
-- Easy to explain to non-technical stakeholders
+- Easy to explain to non-technical stakeholders: "See how the plant dies when we use too much energy?"
-- Visually impressive in client presentations
+- Visually impressive and memorable in client presentations
-- Demonstrates commitment to sustainability tracking
+- Demonstrates commitment to honest sustainability tracking (not greenwashing)
+- Shows clients you're serious about minimizing environmental impact

 **Team Engagement:**
 - Gamification creates emotional investment in efficiency
+- **Negative feedback (dying plant) is more motivating than positive alone**
 - Visual feedback is more engaging than raw numbers
 - Can track "plant health" over time as a team KPI
+- Operators take pride in maintaining "healthy" plants (low energy jobs)

+**Behavioral Psychology:**
+- **Loss aversion**: People are more motivated to prevent plant death than to achieve growth
+- Immediate visual consequences create behavioral change
+- Associates high energy use with negative outcome (death) at a subconscious level

 ---